DawnbrandBots/bastion-bot/docs/commands/locale.md

 In servers, the caller must have the Manage Channel permission for the current channel if `scope` is "channel", or the Manage Server permission if `scope` in "server".
 Bastion will reply with the missing permission if missing.
-Otherwise, if authorized, the specified `locale` override is applied to the specified `scope`, or reset for the specified `scope`.
+Otherwise, if authorised, the specified `locale` override is applied to the specified `scope`, or reset for the specified `scope`.

 ## Next steps